What biochemical blood test is normal? table. Normal cholesterol value in women

 Potassium

-• arrhythmias (atrial fibrillation, intracardiac blockade);
+• arrhythmias (atrial fibrillation, intracardiac block);

 • drop in blood pressure;

-A drop in potassium levels below 3.05 mmol / l also poses a threat to the body.
+A drop in potassium levels below 3.05 mmol/l also poses a threat to the body.
 The main symptoms of element deficiency include:

 • nausea;